 \section{SUMMARY AND DISCUSSIONS}

 The central question concerning quantum chaos is how classically chaotic dynamics inform us about specific properties of quantum systems, e.g., the energy spectrum, nature of eigenstates, correlation functions, and, more recently, entanglement.
 Alternatively, what features of quantum systems arise since their classical description is chaotic?
 It is now well understood that if the quantum system has an obvious classical limit, then the dynamics of quantities like entanglement entropy and the OTOC are characterized by the corresponding classical Lyapunov exponents (see for example \cite{lerose2020bridging} and references therein).
 Recently, the study of OTOC and scrambling of quantum information as quantified by operator growth has witnessed a surge in interest.
-This is supplemented by the role of non-integrability, symmetries, and chaos in the above as well as in the study of thermalization and statistical aspects of many-body quantum systems.
-Our work is an attempt to explore operator scrambling and OTOCs and the role of symmetries and conserved quantities in the process.
+This is supplemented by the role of non-integrability, symmetries, and chaos in the above and in the study of thermalization and statistical aspects of many-body quantum systems.
+Our work attempts to explore operator scrambling and OTOCs and the role of symmetries and conserved quantities in the process.
 For this purpose, we have employed a model system of KCTs that is simple enough yet exhibits rich dynamics.
 Many-body quantum systems have an intimate connection with quantum chaos.
-There had been a significant push in understanding the issues involving thermalization, irreversibility, equilibration, and coherent backscattering and the effects of quantum interference in such systems.
-ETH offers a rich platform to understand several of these phenomena.
-However, one needs to be extra careful in attributing chaos and non-integrability to ETH, as recent studies have shown that even a classical LMG model displays ETH properties \cite{kelly2020thermalization, lambert2021quantum}.
+There has been a significant push to understand the issues involving thermalization, irreversibility, equilibration, coherent backscattering, and the effects of quantum interference in such systems.
+The Eigenstate thermalization hypothesis (ETH) offers a rich platform for understanding several of these phenomena.
+However, one needs to be extra careful in attributing chaos and non-integrability to ETH, as recent studies have shown that even a classical Lipkin-Meshkov-Glick (LMG) model model displays ETH properties \cite{kelly2020thermalization, lambert2021quantum}.
 In our work, we have considered the simplest many-body system, the kicked coupled top, which is rich enough to allow us to study these aspects.
 We have taken up this line of study and explored how information propagates with operator scrambling and how the incompatibility of two operators can quantify this with time.